junwenwaynepeng/LinearAlgebra/README.md

 These are the Lean files used in class.

-You are encouraged to read them, run them in VS Code, change small pieces, and experiment with them.
+You are encouraged to read them, run them in VS Code. **Do not** save any change you make in this folder.

 ### `LinearAlgebra/Homework/`